nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

       Use case ends.

-#### Use case: UC010 - View piechart of allocated and unallocated rooms
+#### Use case: UC10 - View piechart of allocated and unallocated rooms
+**MSS**
-1. OHS admin requests to view a piechart of allocated and unallocated room.
+1. OHS admin requests to view a piechart of allocated and unallocated rooms.
 1. ResiReg shows a piechart of allocated rooms and unallocated rooms on the Statistics tab.

 Use case ends.